Simple Java Mail Features

 Simple Java Mail has alternative ways to do things for almost everything...

-// You can add your own Recipient instances for example
+// Add your own Recipient instances

 currentEmailBuilder.withRecipients(yourRecipient1, yourRecipient2...);